top of page

 A SHORT HISTORY OF THESE PLANS

-The first time these plans got approval was in 2008, for 398 homes on the 2,342 Marble Valley acres and for 56 homes on the 740 Lime Rock Valley acres.
+The first time these plans got approval was in 2008, for 398 houses on the 2,342 Marble Valley acres and for 56 houses on the 740 Lime Rock Valley acres.

-In 2013, Parker requested a General Plan change for rezoning to allow a total of 4,036 homes.
+In 2013, Parker +G3 requested a General Plan change for rezoning to allow a total of 4,036 houses.
 Local residents spoke out and stopped Parker!
-Because of the outcry of public opposition to the traffic gridlock and lack of water, Parker had to put the development on hold.
+Because of the outcry of public opposition to the traffic gridlock and lack of water, Parker +G3 had to put the plans on hold.

-Fast forward to 2024: Parker hopes enough people have moved on and forgotten the fight.
-With inadequate and outdated reports, Parker resubmitted the MV and LRV plans once again.
+Fast forward to 2024: Parker +G3 hope enough people have moved on and forgotten the fight.
+With inadequate and outdated reports, Parker +G3 resubmitted the VMV and LRV plans once again.
 Parker has an entire team meeting with the five Board of Supervisors, the Planning Commissioners and the local Community Service Districts (CSDs) about the "benefits" of the plan.
-The County's own financial analysts warns against the Traffic and Financial Impact of Parker's plans.
-It is clear to see the financial benefits for a developer - but at what cost to the local residents?
+The County's own financial analysts warns against the Traffic and Financial Impact of Parker +G3's plans.
+(See the Grand Jury Report of 4/2024 that found unspent impact fees and favorable financial arrangements with Parker that resulted in a lawsuit and settlement for tax payers.)
+It is clear to see the financial benefits for Parker - but at what cost to the local residents?

 • These plans downplay the effects of the off-site impacts such as horrible traffic at Hwy 50 at Bass Lake Rd, at Hwy 50 at Cameron Park Rd, water supply shortages, increased fire hazard risk, potential reduction in emergency services, capacity to provide services at local hospitals, health centers and schools, the constant noise pollution, the light pollution from their new stadium, and adverse environmental impacts on wildlife habitats, migratory corridors, the oak forests, and natural resources in the area.